Available online soon: The English Honors Handbook

 Cast your net wide: Identify a general interest.
 Then, go to the library, browse Borders or Book House or Dove and Hudson, or do keyword searches on Amazon.
 The more you read, the more you can refine that reading into a thesis.

-An anecdote by Professor Keenaghan about his undergrad thesis
+An Anecdote by Professor Keenaghan about His Undergraduate Honors Thesis

 My undergrad thesis was on something I called "the literature for disaffected youth."
 Basically, I wrote on books about punk by punks for punks.
 My thesis focused on literary figures like Kathy Acker and Stewart Home, but I didn't just read and write on literature.
 I also wrote on porn, comic books, and internet communities.
 I took a general interest ("punk") and examined how various textual forms contribute to the creation of an identity at once at odds with and complicit with market logics.
 (You are not just punk, you buy punk to become punk.)
 Everything was framed through critical theory (Deleuze and Guattari, de Certeau, Bourdieu, Gramsci, Hebdige) that I was introduced to not in my English classes but in my Sociology classes about underground, ethnic, and sexual cultures.
 I was interested in how the cultural theories I read in one field intersected with the textual and semiotic theories I read in my English classes.
 What happens when culture is not just a text, but is actually created out of texts?
 I spent the summer before my thesis year doing what I normally did in the summer: I worked in a record store during the day and at a restaurant at night.
 At both jobs, I had enough down time to sit back with a book.
 I asked my friends about books, and I got turned on to quite a few new 'zines through a woman who managed a local bookstore.
 I read some more theory (actually reading Deleuze and Guattari's Anti-Oedipus cover-to-cover for the first time).
 When September came, I walked into my advisor's office and said, "I want to write a thesis on punk, on how punk tries to use language and texts to resist mainstream, middle-class ideals.
 And I think Deleuze's ideas about anti-capitalist resistance might help me."
 I signed up for classes that “fed” my thesis with related reading material, including a sociology of subculture course and an independent study on critical theory, sexuality, and media.
 When you come into the first class of English 498, you should be able to tell the Honors Director what your interest is and a general approach you might take to solve a related problem.

-An Exercise to Identify Your Interest and Develop a “Problem Question”
+An Exercise for Identifying Your Interests and Developing a “Problem Question”